Cone-Virus/TinyStinger/README.md

 A small Bug Bounty scanner that I have been working on to not only make doing bug bounties easier but to help other small bug bounty enthuasiasts.
 - Keep in mind

 I am not an expert coder so there will probably be a ton of bugs and if something bad happens to your system I am not liable.
-But nothing should just a quick disclaimer. --Dirbusting may break your VM until further notice I am looking for an alternative--
+But nothing should just a quick disclaimer.
 ## Usage
 - Before first use do the following:
 ```